hmchen47/DataScience/Notes/la01-Begin4DS.md

     \[ \mathbf{AX} = \mathbf{Z} \]

+## 4. Solving the Problem

++ Ways to solve matrix equations
+  + row echelon form
+  + inverse of a matrix

 + Row Echelon Form
   + two conditions followed by any manipulation to be valid
     + preserve the solution